 General business credits not subject to AMT.
 Under the Alternative Minimum Tax (AMT), taxpayers may generally only claim allowable general business credits against their regular tax liability, and only to the extent that their regular tax liability exceeds their AMT liability.
 A few credits may be used to offset AMT liability, such as the credit for small business employee health insurance expense.
-The Small Business Jobs Act allows certain small businesses to use all types of general business credits generated in the taxpayer's first taxable year beginning in 2010 against their AMT.
-Eligible small businesses include those sole proprietorships, partnerships and non-publicly traded corporations with \$50 million or less in average annual gross receipts for the prior three years.
-The proposal extends the allowance for certain small businesses to use all types of general business credits generated the following year (in the taxable year beginning in 2011) against their AMT.
+The Small Business Jobs Act allows certain small businesses to use all types of general businesses include those sole proprietorships, partnerships and non-publicly traded corporations with \$50 million or less in average annual gross receipts for the prior three years.
+The proposal extends the allowance for certain small businesses to use all types of generated the following year (in the taxable year beginning in 2011) against their AMT.